mrugakshiharkare/mrugakshiharkare/README.md

 </p>

 > **I am actively looking for Data Analyst and Machine Learning opportunities!** If you have a project in mind or just want to talk about data, feel free to reach out. 🚀

-⭐ *If you like my work, feel free to explore my repositories and give a star!*